 Summit 2017, Ideas to Action: Strategies for Systemic Change & Measuring Impact, will take place in downtown Vancouver and feature an array of speakers, social learning activities, and networking opportunities aimed to inspire innovation and action.

-Click here to view the program-at-a-glance
+Click here to view the program!

 During plenary sessions, participants will hear from innovative thought leaders and change-makers who are advancing a vision of mentally healthy campus communities.
 Plenary sessions will identify current challenges and pratical solutions through panel discussions with senior administrators and student leaders, as well as action-oriented keynote speakers.
 Workshops will focus on developing systemic strategies for change, implementing evaulation measures, and taking stock of success.